streamshub/console/README.md

 ## Contributing

 We welcome contributions of all forms.
 Please see the [CONTRIBUTING](./CONTRIBUTING.md) file for how to get started.
-Join us in enhancing the capabilities of this console for Apache Kafka™ on Kubernetes.
+Join us in enhancing the capabilities of this console for Apache Kafka® on Kubernetes.

 ## License